 The Detention Center remains a model facility having met or exceeded every State and Federal standard of operation.
 During 2015, the Competency Attainment Program which is managed by Detention staff, participated in our first competency attainment session at the request of the Court.
 Usage of this program by neighboring courts has grown over the past three (3) years and is expected to continue to grow as the Court staff has demonstrated success in restoring youth to competency for trial in a The staff appreciates the fact that our very cost-effective manner. commissioners have permitted the Detention facility to retain the net proceeds of these services which has permitted Detention staff to invest the proceeds into additional training and to purchase additional equipment.
 We expect that the program will continue to be a source of funds to purchase updated equipment and for staff training.
 The Detention Center continues to serve our neighboring counties as a safe and secure placement for delinquent youths, pre and post disposition.
-Last year, client counties paid over three hundred four thousand four hundred eighty and 65/100ths dollars (\$304,480.65) for detention services.
+Last year, client counties paid over two hundred nine thousand seven hundred sixty and 65/100ths dollars (\$209,760.65) for detention services.
 These funds were paid into the County General Fund.

 Finally, during 2015, the Detention Center, with the assistance of volunteers from the Master Gardeners Society of Muskingum County, established a raised-bed garden that was tended and maintained by youths in custody.
-This program was expanded in 2018 with more planting beds and with youths taking a more active role in maintaining the grounds inside the security fence.
+This program was expanded in 2019 with more planting beds and with youths taking a more active role in maintaining the grounds inside the security fence.
 The opportunity to be outdoors and to contribute to a project with tangible results has proven to be a useful incentive for youths to maintain good behavior.
 Vegetables and fruits harvested from the garden are used by the kitchen staff in meal preparation.

-In fiscal year 2019, the Court received the total sum of one hundred eighty-six thousand four hundred eighty-seven and 10/100ths Dollars (\$187,487.10) from the Department of Youth Services in the form of basic grant, Reclaim Ohio Competitive Reclaim and carryover funds from 2018 as compared to four hundred forty-nine thousand eight hundred twenty one and 56/100ths dollars (\$449,821.56) for fiscal years 2018 and five hundred thirty-four thousand one hundred ten and 23/100ths dollars (\$534,110.23) for fiscal year 2017.
-The funds were used primarily to fund the Juvenile counseling programs, out-of-home Reentry Program. placements. psychological evaluations of youth, and salaries of key personnel.
+In fiscal year 2019, the Court received the total sum of one hundred fifty-four thousand eight hundred twenty and 05/100ths (\$154,820.05) from the Department of Youth Services in the form of basic grant, Reclaim Ohio Competitive Reclaim and carryover funds from 2019.
+The funds were used primarily to fund the Juvenile Reentry Program, counseling programs, out-of-home placements, psychological evaluations of youth, and salaries of key personnel.
 In addition, our Competitive Reclaim Grant which is based on a complex formula which compares our usage of DYS residential facilities in the preceding years to current usage as well as our usage as compared to that of other courts, has significantly been reduced.
-Due to the nature of charges filed and the delinquent history of several youths, the Court has used DYS facilities as a sanction more frequently than in recent years.
-As Competitive Reclaim funds are result, the adversely affected.
-Consequently, the Court expects to expend all carry over funds in 2018 in order to meet our obligations.
-In fiscal year 2020, the Court expects further reduction in Competitive Reclaim funds which will significantly impact the Court's ability to offer certain programs and services as; and will affect our ability to fund necessary staff.
+Due to the nature of charges filed and the delinguent history of several youths, the Court has used DYS facilities as a sanction more frequently than in recent years.
+As the result, Competitive Reclaim funds are adversely affected.
+Consequently, the Court expects to expend all carry over funds in 2019 in order to meet our obligations.
+In fiscal year 2021, the Court expects further reduction in Competitive Reclaim funds which will significantly impact the Court's ability to offer certain programs and services as; and will affect our ability to fund necessary staff.
 The Court will monitor this aspect of the budget and may modify its request for appropriations in order to maintain services and programming.